MonkmanMH/martinmonkman/content/courses/bida302_2019/syllabus.md

 "Smart people ask stupid questions."
 (Source unknown)

 Any language, computer or human, can be a challenge to learn.
 We bring our established ways of thinking, and another language won't always conform to those ideas.
-For example, French has gendered nouns -- _le pot_ (pot or drink) and _la peau_ (skin) -- and English does not.
+For example, French has gendered nouns -- for example, _le pot_ (pot or drink) and _la peau_ (skin) -- and English does not.
 For an English-speaker, this can be frustrating!

 One of the most important developers of R packages (and co-author of our textbook), Hadley Wickham, was recently [quoted in an interview](https://r-posts.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/):